apache/druid/docs/querying/sql-query-context.md

 }
 ```

-Context parameters can also be set via the HTTP API by including `SET` statements as part of the query string in the
+Context parameters can also be set by including [`SET` statements](./sql.md#set-statements) as part of the `query`
-JSON request body, separated from the query by `;`.
+string in the request, separated from the query by `;`.
 Context parameters set by `SET` statements take priority over
 values set in `context`.

-The follow example expresses the previous example in this form:
+The following example expresses the previous example in this form:

 ```
 {